SmartMeshFoundation/Photon/docs/api_walkthrough.md

     "state":"settled"
 }
 ```
-this will trigger the `settle()` function in the [NettingChannel smart contract](https://github.com/SmartMeshFoundation/SmartRaiden/blob/v0.3/network/rpc/contracts/NettingChannelContract.sol).
+this will trigger the `settle()` function in the [Netting Channel contract](https://github.com/SmartMeshFoundation/SmartRaiden/blob/v0.3/network/rpc/contracts/NettingChannelContract.sol).
 Once settlement is successful a channel object will be returned:

 ```